 String from x is HELLO I AM A STRING PART OF SINGLETON CLASS String from y is HELLO I AM A STRING PART OF SINGLETON CLASS String from z is HELLO I AM A STRING PART OF SINGLETON CLASS String from x is hello i am a string part of singleton class String from y is hello i am a string part of singleton class String from z is hello i am a string part of singleton class

-In the singleton class, when we first-time call Singleton() method, it creates an object of class Singleton with name single_instance and returns it to the variable.
+Output explanation: In the singleton class, when we first time call Singleton() method, it creates an object of class Singleton with the name single_instance and returns it to the variable.
 Since single_instance is static, it is changed from null to some object.
 Next time if we try to call Singleton() method, since single_instance is not null, it is returned to the variable, instead of instantiating the Singleton class again.

 This article is contributed by Pavan Gopal Rayapati.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.